yiggzzz/VBA-Challenge/README.md

 ## Overview of Project

 The project challenge is to apply code that organizes, calculates, and formats information.
-We used for loops and if-then statements to create arrays that store values.
+The code uses for loops and if-then statements to create arrays that store values.
 This allowed the user to loop information into categories and to further format numbers with different colors.
 VBA allows a user to write a complicated script that performs complex analyses, which cannot only be done on Excel.

 ![VBA_Challenge](VBA_Challenge.png)